-ECHA has to report on the progress made in dossier and substance evaluation by 28 February each year according to Article 54 of REACH.
+Article 54 of REACH requires ECHA to report on the progress made (over the previous year) in dossier and substance evaluation, by 28 February each year.

 Compliance checks aim to ensure information on chemicals is compliant with REACH

-Since 2015, ECHA’s integrated regulatory strategy has brought together all REACH and CLP processes.
-As a result of this approach, substances are screened in groups or chemical families to accelerate data generation and speed up the identification of substances of concern
+ECHA’s Integrated Regulatory Strategy brings together all REACH and CLP processes.
+Through this approach, substances are screened in groups or chemical families to accelerate data generation and the identification of substances of concern.

+Compliance checks can either be full or targeted based on particular concern.
 A full compliance check focuses on the most relevant information requirements for identifying substances of concern.
-Such checks cover, as a minimum: genotoxicity, repeated-dose toxicity, pre-natal developmental toxicity, reproduction toxicity, carcinogenicity, long-term aquatic toxicity, biodegradation and bioaccumulation.
+It covers, as a minimum: genotoxicity, repeated-dose toxicity, pre-natal developmental toxicity, reproductive toxicity, carcinogenicity, long-term aquatic toxicity, biodegradation and bioaccumulation.

 * Each substance is counted once (i.e. only at the highest tonnage band it was registered for).
 Substances registered for intermediate use only and substances registered under the previous legislative regime (NONS) are excluded from this count.

-Compliance checks have been performed primarily on the dossiers of lead registrants, which should contain the standard and safe use information required under REACH on the substance for all co-registrants of the joint submission.
+Compliance checks have been performed primarily on the dossiers of lead registrants.
+These should contain the standard and safe use information required under REACH on the substance for all co-registrants of the joint submission.

-Since 1 January 2019, ECHA has started checking the compliance of all relevant dossiers for a given substance and addressing its decisions to all registrants (i.e. lead and co-registrants) with non-compliant dossiers.
+Since 1 January 2019, ECHA checks the compliance of all relevant dossiers for a given substance and addresses its decisions to all relevant registrants (i.e. lead and co-registrants, opt-outs and individual registrants) with non-compliant dossiers.
 Similarly, the Agency started addressing its decisions on testing proposals to all those registrants intending to rely on the proposed tests to fulfil their information requirement.

-Number of compliance checks performed and corresponding number of dossiers processed by tonnage band,
+Number of full compliance checks by tonnage band,

 Follow-up to dossier evaluation

-ECHA concluded assessments on 1 568 substances which were covered by 1 715 follow-up evaluations.
-The difference between the number of substances and the number of follow-up evaluations is because a substance can be subject to several compliance checks (e.g. clarification of the substance identity through a targeted compliance check followed by examination of a testing proposal) leading to several assessments at follow-up stage.
+During 2013-2021, ECHA concluded assessments on 1975 substances which resulted in 2130 follow-up evaluations.
+There is a difference between the number of substances assessed and the number of follow-up assessments because a substance can be subject to several dossier evaluation processes (e.g. clarification of the substance identity through a targeted compliance check followed by examination of a testing proposal), leading to several assessments at follow-up stage.

-Based on ECHA’s assessments, 111 substances were considered as possible candidates for a harmonised classification and labelling (CLH) proposal and three for substance evaluation (SEv).
-In addition, one substance was selected for further clarification of endocrine-disrupting properties and one for further assessment of persistent, bioaccumulative and toxic (PBT) properties.
+Based on ECHA’s follow-up assessments, 171 substances were considered as possible candidates for a harmonised classification and labelling (CLH) proposal and three - for substance evaluation (SEv).
+In addition, four substances were selected for further clarification of endocrine-disrupting properties and four for further assessment of persistent, bioaccumulative and toxic (PBT) properties.

 |Substances compliant with decision by the deadline||Substances compliant with decision after involving national enforcement authorities1||Substances non-compliant with decision, assessments still open2||Substances non-compliant with the decision, a new decision issued3||Substances proposed as candidates for further regulatory processes4|